Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 Very hard & cold trek; surprise

-Bali outpost of 6 abt 9m. out
+Boer outpost of 6 abt 9m, out.

-on alarm & sniping.
-Rest for hour
+On again & sniping.
+Rest for hour.

 Birch shoots Boer nigger at 1500

-yds while shooting (use w.
+yds while shooting geese w.
 Frank

-Frank & Dr. Flynn bury him
+Frank & Lt Flynn bury him.

-On alarm & pom-pom speaks,
+On again & pom-pom speaks;

 attack range of Kopjes overlooking

-a valley on right of wh.
-B
+a valley on right of wh B

 Kop; several small parties of